RIT-AWAREAI-NRT/AWARE-AI-Materials-Archive/Documentation/AboutGithub.md

-PAT Token	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
-Youtube video for creating PAT (https://youtu.be/kHkQnuYzwoo)

-Github URL	https://github.com/sm3533/AWARE-AI.git

-**Small Intro From ChatGPT about Github**
+                        **A intro from ChatGPT about Github**

 Github is a website where people can share and collaborate on computer code.
 It's like a big online library where people can store their code and work on it with others.
 Just like how people can collaborate on a document by sharing it with others and making changes, people on Github can collaborate on computer code.
 They can share their code with others, make changes to it, and work together to improve it.
 This is really useful for software developers who want to work on projects with other developers, or for people who are learning how to code and want to see how other people solve coding problems.
 Github is also used by companies to manage their software development projects.
 So, in short, Github is a website that helps people share and collaborate on computer code, which can be really useful for developers, learners, and companies.

-Github url is a private repository make sure to check in others computer before showing.

-if git is already installed and not letting you clone initially follow the below commands
+Github URL	https://github.com/sm3533/AWARE-AI.git

+PAT Token	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
+Youtube video for creating PAT (https://youtu.be/kHkQnuYzwoo)

 For mac:
 Delete the github.com password from the Keychain Access.

     $ git credential-osxkeychain erase
 	host=github.com
 	protocol=https
 	> [Press Return]